svenfuchs/routing-filter/README.markdown

     $ gem install routing-filter

-The Gem should work out of the box for Rails 3 after specifying it in your application's Gemfile.
+The Gem should work out of the box for Rails 4.2 after specifying it in your application's Gemfile.

     # Gemfile
-    gem 'routing-filter'

-In order to use it with Rails 2.x you could specify it in your environment.rb

-    # config/environment.rb
     gem 'routing-filter'

 ## Usage